 A publicly-held company which has shares traded at BM&FBOVESPA, ISA CTEEP is mainly controlled by ISA, one of the largest groups of electrical energy transmission in Latin America, and Eletrobras, the largest Brazilian energy group, and over 60 thousand individual and corporate shareholders.

-Main shareholder with nearly 90% of the shares entitled to vote, ISA formed by 33 branches and subsidiaries operating in the sectors of electric power transmission, road concessions, telecommunications and intelligent management system in real time.
-With these activities, it is present in the following countries: Colombia, Brazil, Peru, Chile, Bolivia, Ecuador, Argentina and Panama, as well as in Central America.
+Main shareholder with nearly 90% of the shares entitled to vote, ISA formed by 47 branches and subsidiaries operating in the sectors of electric power transmission, road concessions, telecommunications and intelligent management system in real time.
+With these activities, it is present in the following countries: Colombia, Brazil, Peru, Chile, Bolivia, Argentina, as well as in Central America.

-Operating for more than 50 years, ISA has established efficiency and reliability as its brand in service provision, with respect for Human Rights and the environment, aiming at the continuous improvement of quality of life and the development of communities where it operates.
-Involved in this effort, the Company has a highly qualified team of almost 3,800 employees.
+Operating for 50 years, ISA has established efficiency and reliability as its brand in service provision, with respect for Human Rights and the environment, aiming at the continuous improvement of quality of life and the development of communities where it operates.
+Involved in this effort, the Company has a highly qualified team of almost 4,326 employees.

 In the Power Transmission sector, ISA has projected in its business plan investments to maintain its leadership and consolidate its position as the operator with the largest presence in Latin America, reaching levels of operational efficiency in line with the best international practices.Electric Energy Transmission Business